BIO 103 (4 credits)

 A study of chemistry as it pertains to law.
 Focus is on the many facets of forensic science, such as drug analysis, toxicology, trace analysis, arson analysis, and DNA/serology.
 Numerous methods of analyses will be covered, including gas chromatography (GC), mass spectrometry (MS), high performance liquid chromatography (HPLC), thin layer chromatography (TLC), infrared spectrometry (IR) and ultraviolet/visible spectrometry (UV/Vis).
 Integrates laboratory and classroom work.
 Prerequisites: CHE 104, 105, 111, 112, 201, 202; CJ 203.

-Student must participate in 200 hours or more of chemistry-related activities at an off-campus site under the supervision of an internship sponsor.
+Student must participate in 252 hours or more of math/science related activities at an off-campus site under the supervision of an internship sponsor.
 Internships may be procured at any business, academic, government or non-profit agency willing to engage interns in meaningful work or research activities.
 Prerequisites: junior status and a 2.5 GPA.

 Dr. Eric Recktenwald